-0 Child has not been convicted or subject to a final warning or reprimand during the year 1 Child has been convicted or subject to a final warning or reprimand during the year
+- 0 Child has not been convicted or subject to a youth caution during the year - 1 | Child has been convicted or subject to a youth caution during the year

 2.9.5 Health surveillance checks up to date

 To be completed for all children aged 5 or younger at 31 March 2015 who had been looked after continuously for at least 12 months.
 This would include such children who were born on or after 1 April 2010.
 Record whether the child's health surveillance or health promotion checks were up-to-date.